Mavireck/Python-Screen-Stack-Manager/README.md

 # Python-Screen-Stack-Manager
 PSSM - A handy tool to create an image-based user interface with easier layer control.
+It makes an extensive use of PIL (Pillow) to handle images.
+If you need to run it on a Kobo/Kindle, you require FBInk and pyFBink.
+If you need to test it on a computer, you need OpenCV

 **Warning** - I am no python expert, I had to work around quite a few simple issues.
 Do not expect the code to be work perfectly out of the bor, nor to be written elegantly.